Chocolate Waffles with Banana

 I’m a big fan of sneaking nutrition into my kid’s food when I can, so I’ve added in a few ingredients to up the health factor of these waffles.

-- Flour (I use some all-purpose flour and some white whole wheat flour)
+- Flour – I use some all-purpose flour and some white whole wheat flour for added fiber and protein.

-- Bananas (this recipe is a great way to use up ripe bananas by the way!)
+- Bananas – This recipe is a great way to use up ripe bananas.
+The riper the banana, the sweeter it will be.

 Tips for Great Waffles